winhtaikaung/winhtaikaung.github.io/_posts/2025-08-12-from-saga-to-cloud-chaos-and-continuous-delivery.md

 ---
-title:  From Docker to the Cloud: A Group Project Saga of Code, Chaos, and Continuous Delivery
+title:  From Docker to the Cloud , A Group Project Saga of Code, Chaos, and Continuous Delivery
 description: About Docker to Cloud Deployment, Saga of Code , Chaos and Continuous Delivery.
 author: winhtaikaung
 date: 2018-09-01 11:33:00 +0800